oppia/oppia-android/wiki/Bazel-Setup-Instructions-for-Mac.md

 ## Instructions

 **The steps to install Bazel on Mac are:**
-1. Set up Rosetta Terminal
-2. Install Bazel
+1. Install Bazel
-3. Set Bazel and ANDROID_HOME paths permanently in your terminal
+2. Set Bazel and ANDROID_HOME paths permanently in your terminal
-4. Verify that the build is working
+3. Verify that the build is working

-### 1. Set up Rosetta Terminal

-- In the Finder app on your Mac, locate the Applications folder from the favorites sidebar.
-- Right-click on your Terminal app and create a duplicate Terminal (and rename it accordingly, say **Terminal Rosetta**, to avoid confusion).
-- On the newly created Terminal Rosetta icon, right-click and select "Get info", and under “General”, check the option "Open using Rosetta".

-**Note: Always use the Rosetta terminal for Bazel setup and running `bash setup.sh` or any Bazel build-related commands.**

-### 2. Install Bazel
+### 1. Install Bazel

 1. Install Bazel following the instructions [here](https://docs.bazel.build/versions/4.0.0/install-os-x.html#install-with-installer-mac-os-x).
 Make sure that you follow the instructions for installing a specific version (Oppia Android requires 6.5.0 and won't build on other versions).